Stephen Wilkinson: Career

-Wilkinson also performed with other professional choirs – the BBC Singers in London, the RTE Singers in Dublin and the Nederlands Kamerkoor.
+Wilkinson also performed with other professional choirs – the BBC Singers in London, the RTÉ Singers in Dublin and the Nederlands Kamerkoor.
 However, he remained active in amateur music as well, directing for many years the choral course of the Ernest Read Music Association, now closed down but happily taken over by Canford; also those of the Benslow Music Trust, Manchester and Bristol Universities, and 'Chorale' in Chester.
 For ten years he conducted yearly week-long choral courses in Italy, based around the Preggio Music Festival.
 He also established a series of singing days, workshops and study days in Manchester.

 His principal work in this field was undoubtedly as conductor for nearly forty years of the William Byrd Singers of Manchester, becoming a much-admired figure on the Manchester music scene (described by Robert Beale of the Manchester Evening News as "one of the most extraordinary men I have ever met").
 Under his direction they also gained a string of commissions, foreign tours and festival appearances to their credit.
 Wilkinson retired as conductor of the William Byrd Singers in May 2009 at the age of 90.

 In 1991, observing that there was no training orchestra in the Manchester area, Wilkinson founded a companion young string ensemble, Capriccio, as a springboard for the National Youth Orchestra.
 Choir and strings recorded two CDs together.
 Some of the group's many alumni now leading national/international careers are: Jonathan Cohen, described as "one of Britain's finest young musicians" (Associate Conductor, Les Arts Florissants), Steven Wilkie (adjudicator, Young Musician of the Year), Clare Duckworth (RPO), Jonathan Martindale (Manchester Camerata), David Adams (leader, WNO orchestra).

 Continuing his support of new music, Wilkinson ran two composers' competitions, and godfathered Earth, Sweet Earth by the Bristol composer Alan Charlton and Three Poems of Edith Sitwell by Graham Redwood.